canthugeverycat/dejan-skorupan-pd-chat/server/README.md

 ### Authentication

 We can add an authentication layer that will allow for multiple users once the app becomes more scalable.
+We would extend the server/client to support JSON web tokens for authorization and send it in a header of every http request.

 ### DB Model